yiannist/pkg-ganeti/man/gnt-instance.rst

 useful for having different subdirectories for different instances.
 The full path of the directory where the disk files are stored will consist of cluster-wide file storage directory + optional subdirectory + instance name.
-Example:
-``@RPL_FILE_STORAGE_DIR@/mysubdir/instance1.example.com``.
-This
-option is only relevant for instances using the file storage backend.
+This option is only relevant for instances using the file storage backend.

 The ``--file-driver`` specifies the driver to use for file-based disks.
 Note that currently these drivers work with the xen hypervisor